mattbrictson/dotfiles/README.md

 * Improves default `top` settings.
 * Allows bash command history to be navigated with up and down arrow keys.
 * Makes bash auto-completion case-insensitive.
-* Sets up necessary homebrew, rbenv, and python virtualenv shell variables.
+* Sets up necessary homebrew, asdf, and python virtualenv shell variables.
 * Specifies `less` as the default pager and Sublime Text (`subl`) as the default editor.
 * Sets better defaults for the `psql` command.